-- the financial asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- the financial asset is held within a business model whose objective is achieved by both selling and collecting contractual cash flows; and - the contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-All other financial assets are subsequently measured at FVTPL, except that at the date of initial application/initial recognition of a financial asset the Group may irrevocably elect to present subsequent changes in fair value of an equity investment in OCI if that equity investment is not held for trading.
+All other financial assets are subsequently measured at FVTPL, except that at the date of initial application of HKFRS 9/initial recognition of a financial asset the Group may irrevocably elect to present subsequent changes in fair value of an equity investment in other comprehensive income if that equity investment is not held for trading.